fartwhif/GammaCopy/README.md

 `-j, --stdout-coverage-full` When outputting coverage to console, DO NOT omit the missing entry list.

-`-k, --delete-extras` Delete extra files found in the output path but not in the DB file.
+`-k, --delete-extras` Delete extra files found in the output path but not in the template file.

 `-l, --delete-empty-folders` Delete empty folders found in the output path.